DBase

 dBase (also stylized dBASE) was one of the first database management systems for microcomputers and the most successful in its day.
 The dBase system included the core database engine, a query system, a forms engine, and a programming language that tied all of these components together.

 Originally released as Vulcan for PTDOS in 1978, the CP/M port caught the attention of Ashton-Tate in 1980.
 They licensed it, re-released it as dBASE II, and later ported it to IBM PC computers running DOS.
 On the PC platform in particular, dBase became one of the best-selling software titles for a number of years.
 A major upgrade was released as dBase III and ported to a wider variety of platforms, including UNIX and VMS.
-By the mid-1980s, Ashton-Tate was one of the "big three" software publishers in the early business-software market, along with Lotus Development and WordPerfect.
+By the mid-1980s, Ashton-Tate was one of the "big three" software publishers in the early business-software market, along with Lotus Development and Microsoft.

 Starting in the mid-1980s, several companies produced their own variations on the dBase product and especially the dBase programming language.
-These included FoxBASE+ (later renamed FoxPro), Clipper, and other so-called xBase products.
+These included FoxBASE+ and its successor FoxPro, Clipper, and other so-called xBase products.
 Many of these were technically stronger than dBase, but could not push it aside in the market.
 This changed with the poor reception of dBase IV, whose design and stability were so lacking that many users switched to other products.

 In the early 1990s, xBase products constituted the leading database platform for implementing business applications.
 The size and impact of the xBase market did not go unnoticed, and within one year, the three top xBase firms were acquired by larger software companies: